 - If source and target attribute have the same type, the value will be simply copied from source to target.
-If the attribute is a collection (e.g. a List) a copy of the collection will be set into the target attribute. - If source and target attribute type differ, check whether there is a another mapping method which has the type of the source attribute as parameter type and the type of the target attribute as return type.
+If the attribute is a collection (e.g. a List) a copy of the collection will be set into the target attribute. - If source and target attribute type differ, check whether there is another mapping method which has the type of the source attribute as parameter type and the type of the target attribute as return type.
 If such a method exists it will be invoked in the generated mapping implementation. - If no such method exists MapStruct will look whether a built-in conversion for the source and target type of the attribute exists.
-If this is the case, the generated mapping code will apply this conversion. - Otherwise an error will be raised at build time, indicating the non-mappable attribute.
+If this is the case, the generated mapping code will apply this conversion. - If no such method was found MapStruct will try to generate an automatic sub-mapping method that will do the mapping between the source and target attributes. - If MapStruct could not create a name based mapping method an error will be raised at build time, indicating the non-mappable attribute and its path.